 We had not reserved beds ahead and had no idea where we would stay tonight.
 The plan was to walk 33 kms, so past this stage in the traditional book.
 But I really couldn’t muster the strength to go that far.
 In fact, I was unsure if I could climb the mountain at the end of the day.

 I connected with my ‘coach’ at home (Bernie) and let her know I hit the wall.
 She said, “well, you knew it was coming.”
 It’s true, I did know.
 I’ve pretty much walked everyday since being in Europe.
-And our rest days consist of walking short distances or through cities.
+And our rest days consist of walking shorter distances (14-15km distances) or through cities.

-We are here, safe and sound with good people hosting us and we plan to cross in to Galacia tomorrow.
+We are here, safe and sound, with good people hosting us and we plan to cross in to Galicia tomorrow.
 Thanks for the well wishes, prayers and encouragement from home!